sourcegraph/learn/posts/how-to-troubleshoot-arrayindexoutofboundsexception.md

 language='java'
 />

-Below is the output of the above program for if a user enters the value of `999` or `-1`, respectively.
+Below is the output of the above program for if a user enters the value of `999`:

 <OutputHighlighter
 input='There are 7 numbers in the array.
 How many numbers should be printed ?
 999